sakethsusarla/fixed-height-web-app/README.md

 ## Goal

-In this article, I will be showing you how you could achieve a fixed height web application (which is usually the requirement for dashboard applications) using a library called [angular-split](https://angular-split.github.io/).
+In this article, I will be showing you how you can achieve a fixed height web application (which is usually the requirement for dashboard applications) using a library called [angular-split](https://angular-split.github.io/).

 ## Pre-requisites